 So you’ve followed the top personalities in crypto, started buying and selling some Bitcoin, then bought some Ether, and perhaps even ventured further to buy some Dash and Litecoin.
 After some time, seeing that you’re profiting massively, you decide to sell some of your tokens.
-Some time later, you decide to buy a new token that you believe will revolutionise the world.
+Sometime later, you decide to buy a new token that you believe will revolutionize the world.

 The problem is, of course, keeping track of all these purchases and sales.
 You want to keep track of whether you’re actually turning a profit or not, plus you need to present your results to the taxman come end of year.

 So what are your options?
 Surprisingly few, I discovered.

 Here are the three best online cryptocurrency portfolio trackers: